occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 #### Automatic Subscription Position Persistence (Reactive)

 Storing the subscription position is useful if you need to resume a subscription from its last known position when restarting an application.
-Occurrent provides a utility that implements `ReactorSubscription` and combines a `PositionAwareReactorSubscription` and a `ReactorSubscriptionPositionStorage` implementation
+Occurrent provides a utility that combines a `PositionAwareReactorSubscription` and a `ReactorSubscriptionPositionStorage` implementation
 (see [here](#reactive-subscription-position-storage)) to automatically store the subscription position, by default,
 after each processed event.
 If you don't want the position to be persisted after _every_ event, you can control how often this should happen by supplying a predicate to `ReactorSubscriptionWithAutomaticPositionPersistenceConfig`.
 There's a pre-defined predicate, `org.occurrent.subscription.util.predicate.EveryN`, that allow